 Phil Denney, MD, saw a silver lining in the Rimonabant marketing drive.
-He figured it would serve to educate U.S. doctors about the cannabinoid receptor system, which was discovered in the late 1990s, and has not made it into the medical school curriculum.

-Denney called his SCC colleagues'
+He figured it would serve to educate U.S. doctors about the cannabinoid receptor system, which was discovered in the late 1990s, and has not made it into the curriculum at most medical schools.
+Denney called his SCC colleagues' attention to a two-page Sanofi ad in the Journal of the American Medical Assocation, touting "A newly discovered physiological system...
+The Endocannabinoid System (ECS)."